Periyasekkadu

-Periyasekkadu is a neighbourhood of Chennai in Thiruvallur district in the state of Tamil Nadu, India.
+Periyasekkadu (or Peryasekadu) is a neighbourhood of Chennai in Thiruvallur district in the state of Tamil Nadu, India.
 Periyasekkadu used to be a part of Madhavaram Municipality in Thiruvallur district.
 In 2011, Madhavaram Municipality was merged with Chennai Corporation.
-Periyasekkadu comes under ward 28 in Zone 3 (Madhavaram) of Chennai Corporation.
+Peryasekadu comes under ward 28 in Zone 3 (Madhavaram) of Chennai Corporation.
+It forms part of the Madavaram Assembly segment within Tiruvallur constituency for elections to the Lok Sabha.